Ethics and Compliance

 "Xerox is made up of a group of enthusiastic, revolutionary people.
 They believe not only in profit or success in business, but also in the responsibility to provide services that have value for the customers.
 They want to serve society, and that service will become a source of self-respect."
-These are the words of Joseph C. Wilson, Chief Executive Officer, when the company started business as Xerox.
+These were the word of Joseph C. Wilson, Chief Executive Officer, when the company started business as Xerox.

 In the current trend where corporate social responsibilities are more spreading over enterprise, we are required to conduct moderate business activities from perspective of society and stakeholders.